azirbel/vim-windowgrab/README.md

 # WindowGrab.vim

+Grab and {move, swap} a window without changing your layout.

 A window swapper copied from [WindowSwap.vim by wesQ3][1], but with modified UX that is better for my workflow.